FROM SOAP STAR TO CHRISTIAN TALK SHOW HOST

 Over the last three years, going to church more often has ignited a faith that remained dormant for her since she was a child.
 And as she “got closer to the Lord,” she says, “I felt this career isn’t what I want for my life.
 I wanted to do something else where I could feel closer to God and more comfortable.
 It’s not about money or fame!”

 Moving away from acting “was really hard”, she confides,

 “But the person I am on this channel is really who I am.
-It’s the reason people like this program because I am myself – I’m not pretending, and viewers know that it’s real.”
+I think it’s the reason people like this program – because I am myself – I’m not pretending, and viewers know that it’s real.”

 Tolunay feels that Turkey’s TV dramas also reinforce attitudes to women that need challenging.
 “There is a wrong point of view towards women in this country and I wanted to do something to change that,” she says.
 “In soap operas here, people look at you as if you are an object.
 They notice your figure; they are not thinking about your mind or your soul.
 I wanted to change that so that people will look to see more of the inside of a woman, her mind and her thoughts and the beauty!”

 Homemade presents a vibrant, life-affirming perspective as it invites viewers into an on-set living room and kitchen where Tolunay starts each show with a Scripture and then talks with guests from all walks of life.
 A chef (Şemsa’s father!) introduces what he is going to cook and gets busy in the kitchen.
 Then actors, psychologists, lawyers, writers, and other professionals join Tolunay – either to talk about their work or to grapple with a host of practical issues.
 These range from how to care for children when they are sick through to dealing with depression or addressing violence against women.

 One show a week has a focus on books and three shows out of five “are mostly connected to Jesus, talking about His life and sharing about Him”.